 Pay is set within the specified pay range based on consideration of the selectee's current salary and other factors.

-- Serves as counsel in contract negotiations, administrative hearings and proceedings; reviews and prepares documents, contracts, grants, leases, and wills; develops legal theories, tactics, and procedures; prepares for and assists in the trial of matters litigated and appealed in Federal courts; furnishes technical and policy guidance in the solution of complex legal issues; performs exhaustive research; furnishes legal advice, opinions, decisions and new and novel legal procedures, instruments, and documents required to facilitate and provide the most effective operation, administration and enforcement of various Departmental programs and activities.
+- Appears as Department Counsel in contract negotiations, administrative hearings and proceedings; reviews and prepares documents, contracts, grants, leases, wills; develops legal theories, tactics, and procedures; prepares for and assist in the trial of matters litigated and appealed in Federal Courts; furnishes technical and policy guidance in the solution of complex, technical, and difficult legal issues; performs exhaustive research; furnishes legal advice, opinions, decisions and other new and novel legal procedures, instruments, and documents required to facilitate and provide the most effective operation, administration and enforcement of various Departmental programs and activities.

 - Represents the Solicitor, Secretary, or other Departmental officials in meetings, negotiations and conferences with Governors and key officials of state and local governments, Members of Congress and their staffs, State and Federal judges, distinguished private attorneys, and other high officials of other Federal agencies and the Department.